 How do I treat it?

 I approach this condition from three directions.
 First, I make sure that the nervous tissue is gliding along its kinetic chain smoothly and without restrictions (you’ll know why that’s important if you read the blog on carpal tunnel).
 Then I make sure that the muscular and osseous structures are moving fine relative to their surroundings through soft tissue work and adjustments.
-Then I make sure the work is maintained by teaching the patients proper exercises and stretches that they can do in order to help prevent future episodes!
+Then I maintain the work by teaching the patients proper exercises and stretches that they can do in order to help prevent future episodes!
 Depending on the amount of time it has taken place and the number of structures involved, this can take more than a few visits to completely resolve though symptomatic relief can be experienced very quickly.

 Questions about this post?